brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 The ternary operator will use its lefthand operand when the condition evaluates to `true`.
 This could be a string, an integer, a boolean etc.
-**The righthand operand will be used for so called "falsy values"**.
+The righthand operand will be used for so called "falsy values".

 Examples would be `0` or `'0'`, an empty array or string, `null`, an undefined or unassigned variable, and of course `false` itself.
 All these values will make the ternary operator use its righthand operand.